Health Library

 Before the Scope

-• Must remove all jewelry and body piercings
+• Remove all jewelry and body piercings.

-• Must remove all nail polish
+• Remove all nail polish.

-• If your child wears contacts, remove the contact lenses (but be sure to bring your child’s glasses)
+• If your child wears contacts, remove the contact lenses (but be sure to bring your child’s glasses).

-• If your child needs pain medication before the scope, Tylenol (Acetaminophen) may be used.
+• If your child needs pain medication before the scope, Tylenol (acetaminophen) may be used.

 • Check with your nurse if your child takes routine medications every day.